 Country Italy Liechtenstein

-What information does the SMPO have to
+What information does the SMPO have to •

 provide to the:

-• NRA?
-186 187
+NRA?
+191 192

 ANOs?
-186
+191

 SMPO's end-users?
 No obligations

-Other entities (which entities?)? - 188
+Other entities (which entities?)? - 193

 What further information does the SMPO

 provide voluntarily to the:

-• NRA?
-No other specific information 189
+NRA?
+No other specific information 194

 ANOs?
-No other specific information .
-191
+No other specific information 195.
+196

 SMPO's end-users?
 No other specific information

 Other entities (which entities?)?
-No other specific information 192
+No other specific information 197

 Does the NRA monitor the migration process?
 Yes Yes, informally, and by the annual statistical data collection

 If this is the case, what does the NRA monitor?
 NGA coverage and take-up .
-194
+199

 If this is not the case, why does the NRA not N/A

 monitor the migration process?

-If this is not the case, why does the NRA not ·

-&lt;sup>186 Plan of decommissioning have been provided to NRA and ANOs; it includes all the local exchanges to be switched off in the next years, but only with a generic indication of timing (formerly, the objective was to close all the LEXs in the Plan before by the end of 2023).
+&lt;sup>191 Plan of decommissioning have been provided to NRA and ANOs; it includes all the local exchanges to be switched off in the next years, but only with a generic indication of timing (formerly, the objective was to close all the LEXs in the Plan before by the end of 2023).

-&lt;sup>187 1) annual information in the framework of the statistical data collection (legal, general obligation of the communications act, not FTTH/migration specific) 2) cost model in the process of price regulation
+192 1) annual information in the framework of the statistical data collection (legal, general obligation of the communications act, not FTTH/migration specific) 2) cost model in the process of price regulation

-&lt;sup>188 To owners of buildings: pre-information on planned FTTH construction activities and replacement of old access lines, including information on in-building cabling, information on date of introducing FTTH in building, information on FTTH completion and availability for telecoms services.
+&lt;sup>193 To owners of buildings: pre-information on planned FTTH construction activities and replacement of old access lines, including information on in-building cabling, information on date of introducing FTTH in building, information on FTTH completion and availability for telecoms services.

-&lt;sup>189 Additional information on progress of FTTH project (e.g. key indicators of number of utilisation units connected, take rate)
+&lt;sup>194 Additional information on progress of FTTH project (e.g. key indicators of number of utilisation units connected, take rate)

-&lt;sup>190 But a specific procedure for manage migration at wholesale level has been proposed by SMPO (under approval).
+But a specific procedure for manage migration at wholesale level has been proposed by SMPO (under approval).
 In this framework, more information may be provided

-&lt;sup>191 Regular updates of data base for planned and finished FTTH connections, semi-annual meetings for information and coordination purposes.
+&lt;sup>196 Regular updates of data base for planned and finished FTTH connections, semi-annual meetings for information and coordination purposes.

-&lt;sup>192 To the public: general and regular information about the FTTH project, (publications in newspapers, public information events)
+&lt;sup>197 To the public: general and regular information about the FTTH project, (publications in newspapers, public information events)

-&lt;sup>193 Publication of local exchanges to be switched-off (which is also the moment of starting of the notice period) is subject to the formal approval of NRA (verification of the conditions on NGA coverage and take-up).
+&lt;sup>198 Publication of local exchanges to be switched-off (which is also the moment of starting of the notice period) is subject to the formal approval of NRA (verification of the conditions on NGA coverage and take-up).

-&lt;sup>194 1) development of indicators of the statistical data collection (e.g. development of copper LLU, HFC-coax and fibre LLU.
+&lt;sup>199 1) development of indicators of the statistical data collection (e.g. development of copper LLU, HFC-coax and fibre LLU.
 2) attending the semi-annual meetings for information and coordination purposes of LKW and providers